 The Sacrament of Anointing of the Sick is a prayer by the Church for the healing of the person being anointed.
 Perhaps that healing will be physical – if it be God’s will – but the healing that we ask for in the sacrament is also spiritual and emotional.
-The Sacrament of the Sick is available to any baptized Catholic (over the age of 7) whose health is seriously impaired by illness or advanced age.
+The Sacrament of the Sick is available to any baptized Catholic (over the age of 7) whose health is extremely impaired by illness or advanced age.

 Baptism is always the first sacrament that a person receives, so the Sacrament of Anointing of the Sick is not available to the unbaptized.
-In addition, the Sacrament of the Sick is associated with the forgiveness of sins.
-Like the Sacrament of Reconciliation, this sacrament is only celebrated by a priest (or bishop) and it is not administered to those who are under the age of reason – as no personal sins are imputed to ones so young.
+In addition, it is associated with the forgiveness of sins.
+This sacrament is only celebrated by a priest (or bishop) and it is not administered to those who are under the age of reason – as no personal sins are imputed to ones so young.
 A priest will be happy to bless and pray with a sick child, however.

 Due to federal privacy laws, hospitals no longer contact parishes when a parishioner enters the hospital.
-Please call the parish office at 901-527-2542 when you or a member of your family enters – or plans to enter – the hospital.
-Arrangements to celebrate the Sacrament of Anointing of the Sick can be made when a person is homebound, in advance of scheduled surgery or when a person is admitted to the hospital.
+Please call the parish office at (901) 527-2542 when you or a loved one enters – or plans to enter – the hospital.
+Arrangements can be made when a person is homebound, in advance of scheduled surgery or when a person is admitted to the hospital.
 In addition, arrangements can be made to bring Holy Communion to a person who is unable to come to Mass.